 The Oil Bear market ended in early 2016 at $26/barrel and continues higher into the mid-$60’s thanks to the new Global recovery, OPEC supply cuts and Iranian conflict.
-With Oil trading at $50 on 9-21-2017 our report entitled “Trump’s October Surprise Supports Oil” (http://execspec.net/oil-sanction-iran/) Exec Spec stated: “we normally see a seasonal oil price drop into the December-February time frame, but with sharper than normal inventory cuts and Trump’s potential tightening the noose around Iran, investors shouldn’t be too complacent waiting for that one final test of $40 before prices head to $60+ … buy the Q4 2017 – Q1 2018 dips.”
-Oil is now almost $65 with a couple $3 dips afterwards to join the rally.
+With Oil trading at $50 on 9-21-2017 our report entitled “Trump’s October Surprise Supports Oil” (https://execspec.net/oil-sanction-iran/) Exec Spec stated: “we normally see a seasonal oil price drop into the December-February time frame, but with sharper than normal inventory cuts and Trump’s potential tightening the noose around Iran, investors shouldn’t be too complacent waiting for that one final test of $40 before prices head to $60+ … buy the Q4 2017 – Q1 2018 dips.”
+Oil is now almost $65.

 World demand outstripped supply in 2017 for the first time in years.
 This supply deficit has been boosted primarily by short sighted OPEC production cuts.
 The most recent $9 run higher in Oil since December is due to internal Iranian unrest and more importantly Trump’s real threat of major trade (Oil) sanctions and the possibility of a military strike.
 As we mentioned a year ago, we expect Trump to ratchet up pressure on Iran until there is an abrogation of the Iran Nuclear deal and this will lead to higher Oil Prices.
 Without Iranian turmoil the supply and demand trends favor Oil back to the mid-$50’s to lower 60’s.
 However, US enforced sanctions or a military confrontation allow for prices to move above $70 by April before a more important peak arrives.